Abenaesha/nc-news-BE/README.md

 ## Interating with the API

-Requests to the API can be made as endpoints on the URL with an example of a list of all endpoints [https://xeddit.herokuapp.com/api]
+Requests to the API can be made as endpoints on the URL with an example of a list of all endpoints [API server](https://xeddit.herokuapp.com/api)

 ## To get started